Thurb

 Israel/Palestine

 The country of Israel is an interesting case study in land ownership.
 At the beginning of the 20th century, as I understand it, the region was known as Palestine and it was occupied by Palestinians, under Turkish rule.
-By the end of the century, the region was known as Israel and it was mostly occupied by Jews.
+By the end of the century, the region was known as Israel and a large chunk of it was mostly occupied by Jews.
 How did this come about, and what were the rights and wrongs of the matter?

 It seems to me that none of the arguments of either side is 100% satisfactory, but I'll list some of the better arguments first and deal with the rest later.